Ramish93/AWS-Cloud-Practioner-Prep/README.md

      3. where low latency is key, it has quick response time.

 4. Amazon RedShift:
-   - born in a cloud scalable data warehouse service. data anylitics are good usecase for it.
+   - born in a cloud scalable data warehouse service. data anylitics, machine learning etc are good usecase for it.
    - petabytes of data-warehousing supported.
    - leverages high performance disks and columnar storage.
    - ability to fully endcrypt content of warehouse.
    - it gives a level of isolation in your VPC.
+   - **redshift spectrum:**
-   - redshift spectrum: it gives you ability to query exabytes of data using amazon S3.
+     - an suset of Redshit, it gives you ability to query exabytes of data using amazon S3.
 5. Amazon Elasticache
    - fully managed in-memory data store.
    - it has two different engines supported.
 Memchached and Redis which is very popular.